Fixing America In 500 Words Or

 still births among human populations and, many live successful virgin births among various kinds of animals.
 As such, any scientist, educator or anyone else who claims they know for a fact that our Creator and father in

-It is possible there could have been other successful human virgin births throughout history, as the vast majority of human civilization history remains unknown.
+It is possible there may have been successful human virgin births somewhere in the past other than Jesus, as the vast majority of human civilization history remains unknown.
 In many societies, a virgin finding herself with child

 may well have been hidden by her family, with any knowledge of such an event suppressed and never recorded.
 This can be seen in the Jesus narrative of Joseph wanting to put Mary away privately, presumably a common human

-reaction within societies frowning upon birth out of wedlock (which is true of a great many historical and many modern societies).
+reaction within societies frowning upon birth out of wedlock (true of a great many historical as well as many modern societies).
+Experienced historians are aware that often what is thought to be 'myth' is discovered

 PREACH: The word “preach” in Greek means to proclaim.
 The word “preach” as found in the New Testament should never be confused with what one commonly hears today from television evangelists and religious